redox-os/website/content/gsoc.md

 ### Skills Preferred

-Experience with asynchronous I/O is preffered, but not required.
+Experience with asynchronous I/O is preferred, but not required.
 The student is expected to learn about the Redox OS event stack and to research mio and tokio during the project.